How To Stay Sober On New Year’s Eve

 Bring A Sober Friend

 If you are intent on attending a New Year’s Eve party, consider finding a sober friend to attend with you.
-This way, you can both keep one another accountable for avoiding the alcohol table.
+This way, you can both keep each other accountable for avoiding the alcohol table.

 It’s easier to abstain from alcohol and have a good time when you’re not the only one at a party who’s staying dry.